🧩 Problem Statement

 🧠 Explanation of the Code

-countDigitOne(n int)
+countDigitOne(n int):

 - The function counts the number of times the digit

-appears in all numbers from 1
+1 appears in all numbers from 1 to n by analyzing each digit position separately.

-is used to process each digit place (units, tens, hundreds, etc.).
+factor is used to process each digit place (units, tens, hundreds, etc.).

 - For each digit position, we calculate the number of times